tjluoma/e2w/README.md

 Create a rule in Mail.app to run the `SaveAttachments.scpt` whenever you receive email to a specific email address.
 Most email services (including iCloud and Gmail) support "plus addressing" so if your email address is `jpublic@gmail.com` then you can *also* receive email at `jpublic+SomeSecretWord@gmail.com`

+Have the mail rule process on any message sent to `jpublic+SomeSecretWord@gmail.com`.
+Then add `jpublic+SomeSecretWord@gmail.com` to your iPhone address book so you don't have to remember it.

 I also have my rule mark the message as "Read" and flag it, so I can tell that it has been processed by the script.
 (This is handy if you are on your iPhone and want to see if the message has reached the server.)

 I set Mail.app to check for new email every 1 minute.